-Although it does not draw a capital-revenue distinction, section 24J(2) permits a deduction of the amount of interest which is deemed to have been incurred during a year of assessment, from the income derived from carrying on any trade of the "issuer" in relation to an "instrument", if that amount was incurred in the production of the income.
+Section 24J(2) does not draw a distinction between interest of a capital or revenue nature.
+It permits a deduction of the amount of interest which is deemed to have been incurred during a year of assessment, from the income derived from carrying on any trade of the "issuer" in relation to an "instrument", 3 if that amount was incurred in the production of the income.

-The trade requirement of section 11D
+The trade requirement of section 11D(2)